-- Documents filed in court show that Monsanto provided Kate Kelland with the documents for her June 2017 story about Aaron Blair and gave her a slide deck of talking points the company wanted covered.
-See Carey Gillam’s post dated January 16 (updated Feb.
-9) 2019
+UPDATE January 2019: Documents filed in court show that Monsanto provided Kate Kelland with the documents for her June 2017 story about Aaron Blair and gave her a slide deck of talking points the company wanted covered.
+For more details, see Carey Gillam’s Roundup Trial Tracker post.

-Post prepared by Carey Gillam originally dated June 28, 2017
+The following analysis was prepared by Carey Gillam and posted June 28, 2017:

 A June 14, 2017 Reuters article authored by Kate Kelland, headlined “The WHO’s cancer agency left in the dark over glyphosate evidence,” wrongly accused a cancer scientist of withholding important data in the safety assessment of glyphosate conducted by the International Agency for Research on Cancer (IARC).